As for every island and uninhabited territory, the history of Ascension is influenced by military and strategic interests.

 In 1821, when Napoleon died, Ascension became a one-stop station for the provision of supplies and was used as quarantine grounds for crews with yellow fever.

 In 1899, the Eastern Telegraph Company installed the first underwater cable of the island, from the Cape (South Africa) via St-Helena and later as far as in the UK via the islands of Cape Verde.
+Of course this was a complicated project, not at all like the installation of cables for a residential dumbwaiter in a home.
 The island remained under observation of the British Admiralty until 1922, year in which it was declared as dependency of St-Helena.
 After the retreat of the Navy, the island was run by the Eastern Telegraph Company, renamed "Cable and Wireless" in the year 1934.

 The United States, in conformity with the United Kingdom, built a military aerodrome: the "Wideawake field".
 It was during the Second World War.
 From 1943 to 1945, more than 25’000 aircraft of the U.S. Air Force have transited through Ascension, for transatlantic flights.
 Up to 4'000 armed forces, chiefly of American origins, were posted on the island.
 The popularity of Ascension will be short-lived, however.
-In 1947, the last of the American military troops and armed forces loans of equipment to the island left and the population amounted to 170 inhabitants only.
+In 1947, the last of the American military troops left and the population amounted to 170 inhabitants only.

 The Americans came back on the island in 1956 further to an agreement allowing the United States to enable the function of control devices while following up the path described by missiles.